Asana, Inc. (ASAN): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company started in San Francisco, California.
+The company started in San Francisco, California, the heart of the US tech industry.

 Founding team members